engelgatus/onlinejobs-scraper/README.md

 Automated job scraper that monitors OnlineJobs.ph for jobs matching your keywords and sends new findings to Discord twice daily.

+> **⚠️ Production Note:** This is a portfolio showcase repository.
+The automated scheduling is disabled in this public version.
+For actual deployment, use a private repository with proper environment variables and GitHub Actions enabled.

 ## 🎯 Features

 - **Smart Filtering**: Searches for jobs with keywords like "automation", "entry level", "associate", "admin", "operations"